 Benefits of solar

-Solar PV is a well-established and proven renewable energy technology.
+Solar energy is a well-established and proven renewable technology.
 Solar parks make virtually no noise, they have no moving parts, and have relatively low maintenance requirements.
 Solar parks generate power onsite and feed into the local electricity grid using a free source of energy – the sun – to generate electricity on bright cloudy days and in direct sunlight.

 Biodiversity and land management

-Low Carbon commissioned its first solar photovoltaic (PV) energy parks in July 2011.
+Low Carbon commissioned its first solar energy parks in July 2011.
 Since then, across our UK-wide portfolio of renewable energy projects, we have championed biodiversity as a critical milestone on the journey towards a low-carbon future.

 At all our solar parks, we work with landowners and developers to implement comprehensive land management programmes.
 Each aligns with the conditions and circumstances unique to its site.
 Many of our solar parks are grazed by sheep or combined with other farming practices.
 Solar parks are a nature-friendly way of generating clean power for the grid, while supporting precious wildlife such as honeybees and pollinators.